 Even after the infection is “gone”, C diff toxins can remain and:

-This page explores how a powerful gut-support protein called Immunoglobulin G (IgG) can help bind and remove harmful C. diff toxins — while also calming inflammation, protecting your gut lining, and supporting immune function.
+This page explores how a gut-support protein called Immunoglobulin G (IgG) may help bind harmful C. diff toxins — while supporting gut lining integrity and immune balance..

-Unlike antibiotics, IgG doesn’t kill bacteria — instead, it binds to harmful microbes and their toxins, helping to clear them from your system and restore balance in your gut.
+Unlike antibiotics, IgG doesn’t kill bacteria — instead, it binds to certain microbes and toxins, helping support normal gut balance.

 Ruth’s Story